• Art Magazine

 Art and criticism: a symbiotic relationship

-Art and criticism are deeply interwoven.
-Works of art encourage thinking and are supposed to trigger discussions - that is one of their essential functions.
-At the same time, constructive criticism helps to form and develop the discourse on art.
-Criticism can serve as Mirrors , through which artists can consider their work from different perspectives.
+Art and criticism are deeply intertwined.
+Artworks stimulate thought and are meant to spark discussion – this is one of their essential functions.
+At the same time, constructive criticism helps to shape and develop the discourse on art.
+Criticism can serve as a mirror through which artists can view their work from different perspectives.

 Neo Rauch, who used his craft in his response to Ullrich Clever to emphasize his position, clearly shows that interaction with critics can also be a deep personal matter.